 Representation in disputes where paternity is an issue

 California law requires both parents to provide support for a child, but courts cannot issue an order unless the parent-child relationship is a legal certainty.
 There is rarely doubt about the identity of a child’s mother, but unless a woman is married when she conceives or gives birth, there is no legal presumption about the identity of the father.
 As a result, unwed parents and children born out of wedlock must often take an extra step in the process by filing a parentage action against the other parent.
-At the Law Office of Stephanie L. Williams, we represent mothers and children in paternity actions.
+At Williams Family Law, we represent mothers and children in paternity actions.
 We also represent fathers who need to establish paternity before seeking visitation rights.

 How unmarried parents can establish paternity in California

 Unmarried fathers can establish paternity voluntarily at the hospital shortly after the child is born by signing a declaration of paternity.
 Fathers who sign the declaration have the same rights and responsibilities as men whose fatherhood is presumed due to marriage.
 These rights and responsibilities include the right to custody and/or visitation and the obligation to pay child support.

 The California Department of Child Support Services partners with licensed hospitals in the Paternity Opportunity Program, an effort to connect unwed fathers with their children.

 Unfortunately, some unwed fathers are not interested in the responsibilities that come with children.
 But mothers and children have recourse through the courts to establish paternity over a father’s objections.

 Bringing a parentage action in California courts